Skip to main content

 • Fine-grained capabilities: Full control over your data by defining who can sync, create, update or delete what.
 Usually capability system require nodes to be online, namakemono allows capabilities to be offline-first

-• End-to-end encryption: Secure and scaleable group encryption with a decentralised variant of the Messaging-Layer-Security (MLS) protocol
+• End-to-end encryption: Secure group encryption with PCS and FS

 • Don't grow data forever, except if you want to: Keep the history of all changes if you need them, or delete old data instantly when your application does not require it, even of other authors